LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/there-is-a-voice.md

 &nbsp;

-I’m no longer as impulsive,
+I’m no longer as impulsive.

-should I shoot a thousand shots?
+Should I shoot a thousand shots?

 I just want to be the one for you alone.